a-flyleaf/toyshelf/_art/2023-06-18-brame-heads.md

 caption: |-
   Three headshots of the brame animal.
 ---
 The dates on these are all over the place, but since they're not in a roundup (yet?) you get them all together in one here.
+Ignore the dog.